 Your mouth and your gut are full of trillions of bacteria–some good, and some bad.
 The friendly bacteria are important for good health and digestion.
 They destroy harmful bacteria and other microorganisms and produce vitamin K, folate and short-chain fatty acids (2).
 Antibiotics like penicillin became miracle cures for many diseases during World War II.
 But since they 1950’s there has been a concern about antibiotics being overused and bacteria becoming resistant to them.
 As with hand washing, antibiotics kill the good bacteria, giving the bad mutated bacteria free reign to grow without anything to stop them.While a balanced microbiome is related to health, an imbalanced microbiome or dysbiosis is related to many health problems both within the gastro-intestinal tract, such as diarrhea and inflammatory bowel disease, and outside the gastro-intestinal tract such as obesity and allergy (7).

 That’s where probiotics come in.
 Probiotics are live microorganisms that, when administered in adequate amounts, confer a health benefit on the host (6).
-They re-populate the mouth and the gut with good bacteria.
-The good and the bad compete for the same food source and space, so you want to supply your body with so many good bacteria that they will take over.
-So if you are full of lots of bad bacteria, it’s going to take a LOT of good bacteria to make a difference over the course of an extended period of time.
-Continuously supplying the body with good bacteria can shift the balance of being more good than bad.
+They create a terrain favorable for the right bacteria to grow in the gut.
+The good and the bad bacteria compete for the same food source and space so anything that favors the good bacteria means they have a better chance to dominate.
+So if you are full of lots of bad bacteria, it’s going to take some work over the course of an extended period of time to make a difference.
+Continuously supplying the body with probiotics can help make that difference.

 Probiotics are safe for use in otherwise healthy populations, but caution should be taken in specific patient groups.
 Risk factors for adverse events include immunosuppression, prematurity, critical illness, presence of structural heart disease, hospitalization, presence of a central venous catheter and the potential for translocation of probiotics across the bowel wall.
-(3) In other words, if you have immunity complications, you may want to stay away from a lot of probiotics because they will just make you more sick.
+(3) In other words, if your body’s immunity is low, you may want to stay away from a lot of probiotics because they will just make you more sick.

 The potential application of probiotics includes prevention and treatment of various health conditions and diseases such as gastrointestinal infections, inflammatory bowel disease, lactose intolerance, allergies, urogenital infections, cystic fibrosis, various cancers, reduction of antibiotic side effects, in oral health such as prevention of dental caries, periodontal diseases and oral malodour.
 (4) Studies also suggest that oral bacteria and the inflammation associated with periodontitis — a severe form of gum disease — might play a role in some diseases.
 (5) Did you hear that?
 Treatment of periodontal disease?
 That’s why I use probiotics in periodontal therapy and have seen very positive results.